nf-core/configs/README.md

 Sometimes it may be desirable to have configuration options for an institute that are specific to a single nf-core pipeline.
 Such options should not be added to the main institutional config, as this will be applied to all pipelines.
 Instead, we can create a pipeline-specific institutional config file.

+> The following steps are similar to the instructions for standard institutional profilers, however using `pipeline` variants of folders e.g., `conf/pipeline/` or under `pipeline/`

 :warning: Remember to replace the `<PIPELINE>` and `<PROFILE>` placeholders with the pipeline name and profile name in the following examples